 Cucumber Quest: The Doughnut Kingdom by Gigi D.G.

 An evil queen, a destined quest, and an unlikely hero find themselves crossing paths in the Cucumber Quest series, graphic novels adapted from author Gigi D.G.’s popular webcomics.
 Nerdy magician Cucumber and his bold sister Almond are in search of the Dream Sword, the only weapon powerful enough to defeat evil Queen Cordelia and her Nightmare Knight.
 But will the bunny siblings be able to succeed, or will the seven kingdoms of Dreamside be plunged into darkness forever?
 There’s only one way to find out.
-We’re pretty sure you and your kids will equally enjoy these children’s books everyone should read in their lifetime, too.

 The Cardboard Kingdom by Chad Sell